 Welcome to Faculty of Igbo Traditional Medicine!

-Explore teachings on Ogwu (Igbo Traditional Medicines & Elixirs) and Mborogwu (Igbo Herbal Medicine).
+Explore our growing collection of 100+ teachings and resources on Ogwu (Igbo Traditional Medicines & Elixirs) and Mborogwu (Igbo Herbal Medicine).

 Search results will show you available teachings organized by category for easier navigation.